AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 For starters, a single :dfn:`root project` must be specified using the :option:`-P` option, then projects of interest within the tree rooted at the given root may be specified with :option:`--projects` options.
-If :option:`-P` is used alone, without any :option:`--projects` option, then the root project itself is considered of interest.
+If :option:`-P` is used alone, without any :option:`--projects` option, then the root project itself is considered of interest, unless this root project defines a ``Origin_Project`` attribute, in which case the project of interest will be the one this attribute designates.
 With :option:`--projects` options, the projects listed by these options are considered of interest.
 The root project designated by :option:`-P` needs to be listed in the :option:`--projects` set to be considered of interest as well.
 With a lone :option:`-P` or with :option:`--projects` in addition, projects imported by the listed ones are also considered recursively if :option:`--recursive` is used.

 We will illustrate the effect of various combinations, assuming an example project tree depicted below: